dalelotts/angularjs-bootstrap-datetimepicker/README.md

 ## Working with ng-model
-The angular-bootstrap-datetimepicker directive requires ng-model and the picked date/time is automatically synchronized with the model value.
+The angularjs-bootstrap-datetimepicker directive requires ng-model and the picked date/time is automatically synchronized with the model value.

 This directive also plays nicely with validation directives such as ng-required.

-The angular-bootstrap-datetimepicker directive stores and expects the model value to be a standard javascript Date object.
+The angularjs-bootstrap-datetimepicker directive stores and expects the model value to be a standard javascript Date object.

 ## ng-required directive
 If you apply the required directive to element then the form element is invalid until a date is picked.